ForcedHosts Configuration

 # Still need the root domain

-example.com A YOUR_SERVER_IP
+example.com A YOUR_SERVER_IPBehavior Examples

 Given this configuration: